pikesley/shedcam/README.md

 ## Installing it

 First, you're going to want a recent Ruby on your Pi (I'm currently on 2.4.2).
 I swear by [rbenv](https://github.com/rbenv/rbenv) these days, but I understand other methods are available.
-You'll also want a big SD card in the Pi, because the images are pretty big.
+You'll also want a big SD card in the Pi, because the images are around 4 megs each.
 Then

 ```
 git clone https://github.com/pikesley/shedcam